 For the sake of completeness we also included Response Hand (left or right) and Target Eccentricity (continuous between ± 5 and ±7) as fixed effects.
-We did not include Gap Condition ('gap-zero' or 'overlap'), because this manipulation was used to influence the factor Saccade Latency, which we did include.
+We did not include Gap Condition ('step' or 'overlap'), because this manipulation was used to influence saccade latencies, which we did include as a factor in the model.
 Participant and Object were entered as random effects.
 Markov chain Monte Carlo (MCMC) simulations were used to estimate p values and 95% confidence intervals (Baayen, Davidson, & Bates, 2008).

 In all Figures, fitted functions (plotted in dotted lines) represent gaze bias over time.
 Shaded areas around these lines indicate 95% confidence intervals, which were determined on the basis of the function's intercept.
 Thus, no overlap with the reference point (gray horizontal line) indicates that a gaze bias is significantly different from zero (p < .05).
 The slope of the relationship between latencies and landing positions indicates whether the direction or the strength of the bias changed over time.

 Trials were excluded according to the following criteria: No saccade was detected (0.04%), the manual response was incorrect (5.43%), the initial saccade did not cross an imaginary line between the vertical center of the display and the smallest-possible target eccentricity (0.24%), an anticipatory saccade was made before stimulus onset (0.08%) or our gaze-contingent fixation checks (see Procedure) failed (15.86%).
-Finally, we discarded trials on which landing positions or saccade latencies deviated more than 2.5 SD from participants' mean (initial saccades: relative to absolute center: 3.03%, relative to CoG: 3.60%, refixations: relative to absolute center: 5.37%, relative to CoG: 5.44%).
+Finally, we discarded trials on which landing positions or saccade latencies deviated more than 2.5 SD from the participants' mean (initial saccades: relative to absolute center: 3.03%, relative to CoG: 3.60%, refixations: relative to absolute center: 5.37%, relative to CoG: 5.44%).

 Results

 We found that initial saccades showed a bias relative to both reference points.
 However, strikingly, they did so in opposite manners.
 Relative to the object's absolute center, initial saccades showed an average bias towards the action-performing side (M = -0.039, SE = 0.004).
 In contrast, relative to the object's CoG, initial saccades showed an average bias towards the handle side (M = 0.021, SE.= 0.004).
-As can be seen from Figure 3, the effect of reference point on initial landing positions was particularly strong when saccade latency was low.
+As can be seen from Figure 3, the effect of reference point on initial landing positions was particularly strong when saccade latency was short.
 For longer latencies, the eyes showed an average deviation towards the object's action-performing side irrespective of reference point.
 In line with this observation, our LME analyses revealed that initial landing positions correlated negatively with saccade latency. (see Table 1) This indicates that the longer the latency of an initial saccade, the stronger its bias towards the object's action-performing side.

 Furthermore, we found that refixations were directed towards the object's action-performing side throughout the entire range of refixation latencies, irrespective of reference point (relative to absolute center: M = -0.196, SE = 0.012; relative to CoG: M = -0.129, SE = 0.010, see Figure 3).
-This is consistent with the observation that long-latency initial saccades showed same bias.
-Nevertheless, it is important to note that the time elapsed since stimulus onset cannot entirely account for participants' landing positions: For initial sacades and refixations that were initiated with comparable latencies (i.e. around 250 ms after stimulus onset), the bias was stronger for refixations than for initial saccades (i.e. the curves of the refixations laid below the curves of the initial saccades, thus indicating that the eyes landed further away from the reference point).
+This is consistent with the observation that long-latency initial saccades showed a similar bias.
+Nevertheless, it is important to note that the time that elapsed since stimulus onset cannot entirely account for participants' landing positions: For initial saccades and refixations that were initiated with comparable latencies (i.e. around 250 ms after stimulus onset), the bias was stronger for refixations than for initial saccades (i.e. the curves of the refixations laid below the curves of the initial saccades, thus indicating that the eyes landed further away from the reference point).
 None of the other effects were significant (see Table 1).